-In order to encourage as much interaction as possible with our shareholders, and especially for those who are unable to attend the AGM, we will also be hosting an Online Shareholder Presentation, which will be held at 10.00 am on 16 May 2022.
+In order to encourage as much interaction as possible with our shareholders, and especially for those who are unable to attend the AGM, we will also be hosting an Online Shareholder Presentation, which will be held at 11.00 am on 3 May 2023.
 At this event you will receive a presentation from the Investment Manager and have the opportunity to ask live questions of the Chairman and the Investment Manager.
-The online presentation is being held ahead of the AGM to allow shareholders to submit their proxy votes prior to the meeting.
+The online presentation is being held ahead of the AGM to allow shareholders to submit their proxy votes subsequently.

-Full details on how to register for the online event can be found at:
+Full details on how to register for the online event can be found at: https://bit.ly/abrdn-dunedin-income